 - Treating scar tissue, when the leaf oil is used on the skin.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-dry mouth, red skin, constipation, overheating, reduced sweating, vision disturbances, increased heart rate, urination problems, drowsiness, restlessness, hallucinations, delirium, manic episodes, and death.
+Henbane is possibly safe for most people when taken by mouth for a short time with the help of a healthcare professional.
+Side effects include dry mouth, red skin, constipation, overheating, reduced sweating, vision disturbances, increased heart rate, urination problems, drowsiness, restlessness, hallucinations, delirium, manic episodes, and death.

 Henbane is UNSAFE when used for self-medication.
 Since henbane can be very toxic, the dose must be carefully chosen and side effects checked by a healthcare professional.
 Too much henbane can cause poisoning and death.